ExpressLRS/Docs/docs/quick-start/transmitters/rm-internal.md

 Device: `RadioMaster Zorro 2400 TX`, `RadioMaster TX16S 2400 TX`

+Before you start, ensure you have the latest EdgeTX firmware version on your Zorro or TX16S MK2.
+You need at least EdgeTX 2.7.0 (f79978b) or EdgeTX 2.7.1 (a55aff0).
+The Zorro often comes with an earlier EdgeTX 2.7.0 version (2bdd4974) which results in unsuccessful flashing.

 With your handset turned on, connect a USB data cable on the USB data port of the Radio.
 Select `USB Serial(Debug)` or `USB Serial(VCP)` in the option window that pops up.

 ![usb picture](../../assets/images/tx-internalUSBPlugged.jpg)